calluthom/locationsapi/README.md

 # locationsapi

-This is a RESTful NodeJS Api for my travel mapping website, found here: https://cthomas818.github.io/
+This is a RESTful NodeJS Api for my travel mapping website

 The api contains the controllers, routes, and models for "locations", which are then implemented as markers on Google Maps.
 Each location has a name, a content or description string, latitude and longitude, and an id.